How is WAM Calculated UNSW

 - WAM (Weighted Average Mark): Uses the exact percentage mark.
 It is more precise.
 A 75 and an 84 are different.

 - GPA (Grade Point Average): Converts marks into bands (e.g., Distinction = 6, Credit = 5).
-In a GPA system, a 75 and an 84 are treated equally as a "Distinction" (6 points).
+In a GPA system, a 75 and an 84 are treated equally.

 Admission & Academic Standing Requirements